 5th Sino-German Agricultural Week in Beijing

-05 December 2019 - 18-22 November 2019, the 5th Sino-German Agricultural Week (DCAW) was held at Landmark Hotel, Beijing.
-The event was sponsored by the Chinese Ministry of Agriculture and Rural Affairs (MARA) and the German Federal Ministry of Food and Agriculture (BMEL) and organized by the Sino-German Agricultural Centre (DCZ), which is coordinated by IAMO and IAK Agrar Consulting.
+04 December 2019 - 18-22 November 2019, the 5th Sino-German Agricultural Week (DCAW) was held at Landmark Hotel, Beijing.
+The event was sponsored by the Chinese Ministry of Agriculture and Rural Affairs (MARA) and the German Federal Ministry of Food and Agriculture (BMEL) and organized by the Sino-German Agricultural Centre (DCZ), which is coordinated by IAK Agrar Consulting and IAMO.

 The discussion during the event focused on climate change adaptation and mitigation, land management, and agricultural cooperation between China and Germany, including two events “Sino-German Workshop on Climate Change and Agriculture” and “Sino-German Workshop on Rural Land System Reform”.
 Additionally, the week featured an “Open Day” of the Sino-German Agricultural Cooperation, two excursions to Beijing Dairy Cattle Centre in Yanqing and to Beijing International Agricultural Science and Technology Park, and Sino-German Livestock Project Symposium.
 Approximately 160 participants from China and Germany, representing the governments, agribusiness enterprises and associations as well as researchers and experts from both sides, attended the events.